Please check back after July 1st to complete the 2016-2017 Direct Loan Application.

-The Federal Direct Loan application for 2014-2015 (which begins with Summer 2014) is now available.
-Please be sre ou have already completed our 2014-2015 FAFSA and returned the documents we have requested before applying for this loan.
+The Federal Direct Loan application for 2015-2016 (which begins with Summer 2015) is now available.
+Please be sure you have already completed your 2015-2016 FAFSA and returned the documents we have requested before applying for this loan.
 Students with incomplete financial aid files are not eligible for Federal Direct Loans.

-There are conditions and restrictions that you need to be aware of if you are to receive Federal Direct Student Loan funds from Skagit Valley College.
+There are conditions and restrictions that you must be aware of if you are to receive Federal Direct Student Loan funds from Skagit Valley College.

 By completing the loan application you acknowledge that you will abide by the terms and conditions of the loan and accept that you have read and understand the following:

-- You must be enrolled in at least 6 required program credits and making satisfactory progress according to the SVC Satisfactory Progress Policy.
+- You must be enrolled in at least 6 required program credits and no ineligible credits, and making satisfactory progress according to the SVC Satisfactory Progress Policy.
 The policy is available on the WEB at www.skagit.edu under 'Financial Aid'.

 - You must notify the Financial Aid Office (FAO) if tuition will be paid by any agency or outside source.
 (You do not have to notify the office if your tuition will be paid through Skagit Valley College grant funds.)